0tieno/Blog/links.markdown

 ### ~Not~ in the News

 - I maintain [securecloudX ](https://securecloudx.pages.dev) - a free & open source platform to learn Cloud Security Engineering & Cloud Penetration Testing!
+I love Software, cloud, DevOps and it's matter security.
 - 2021-2025: Served the highest position of privilege on earth.

 ### 2025